Pentecostalism: Statistics and denominations

 According to various scholars and sources, Pentecostalism is the fastest-growing religious movement in the world; this growth is primarily due to religious conversion to Pentecostal and Charismatic Christianity.
 According to Pulitzer Center 35,000 people become Pentecostal or "Born again" every day.
 According to scholar Keith Smith of Georgia State University "many scholars claim that Pentecostalism is the fastest growing religious phenomenon in human history", and according to scholar Peter L. Berger of Boston University "the spread of Pentecostal Christianity may be the fastest growing movement in the history of religion".

 In 1995, David Barrett estimated there were 217 million "Denominational Pentecostals" throughout the world.
 In 2011, a Pew Forum study of global Christianity found that there were an estimated 279 million classical Pentecostals, making 4 percent of the total world population and 12.8 percent of the world's Christian population Pentecostal.
 The study found "Historically Pentecostal denominations" (a category that did not include independent Pentecostal churches) to be the largest Protestant denominational family.

 The largest percentage of Pentecostals are found in Sub-Saharan Africa (44 percent), followed by the Americas (37 percent) and Asia and the Pacific (16 percent).
-The movement is enjoying its greatest surge today in the global South, which includes Africa, Central and Latin America, and most of Asia.
+The movement is witnessing its greatest surge today in the global South, which includes Africa, Central and Latin America, and most of Asia.
 There are 740 recognized Pentecostal denominations, but the movement also has a significant number of independent churches that are not organized into denominations.

 Among the over 700 Pentecostal denominations, 240 are classified as part of Wesleyan, Holiness, or "Methodistic" Pentecostalism.
 Until 1910, Pentecostalism was universally Wesleyan in doctrine, and Holiness Pentecostalism continues to predominate in the Southern United States.
 Wesleyan Pentecostals teach that there are three crisis experiences within a Christian's life: conversion, sanctification, and Spirit baptism.
 They inherited the holiness movement's belief in entire sanctification.
 According to Wesleyan Pentecostals, entire sanctification is a definite event that occurs after salvation but before Spirit baptism.
 This inward experience cleanses and enables the believer to live a life of outward holiness.
 This personal cleansing prepares the believer to receive the baptism in the Holy Spirit.
-Holiness Pentecostal denominations include the Apostolic Faith Church, Congregational Holiness Church, Free Gospel Church, Church of God in Christ, Church of God (Cleveland, Tennessee), and the Pentecostal Holiness Church.
-In the United States, many Holiness Pentecostal clergy are educated at the Free Gospel Bible Institute in Murrysville, Pennsylvania.
+Holiness Pentecostal denominations include the Apostolic Faith Church, Calvary Holiness Association, Congregational Holiness Church, Free Gospel Church, Church of God in Christ, Church of God (Cleveland, Tennessee), and the Pentecostal Holiness Church.
+In the United States, many Holiness Pentecostal clergy are educated at the Heritage Bible College in Savannah, Georgia and the Free Gospel Bible Institute in Murrysville, Pennsylvania.